As an art and craft teacher by profession, most of my articles are related to art and craft ideas.

 All you need is a drawing file of any size.
-Quality does not matter here because oil pastels work well on most of the surfaces.
-Keep a pencil, eraser, sharpener, and pack of oil pastel at least 24 shades.
+Quality does not matter here because oil pastels work well on most surfaces.
+Keep a pencil, eraser, sharpener, and pack of oil pastel in at least 24 shades.
 Here we mostly buy Camel brand colors which are okay for beginners and not at all expensive.
 Any brand of oil pastels can be used here.

 Art Supplies You'll Need

 - Pencil, eraser,